Table Of Content

 A Mid/Side switch is also available to switch the controls to mid/side mode (instead of default left/right).
 When switched on, you can control the mid and side gains separately, and pan the mid and side signals from mid (-100%) to sides (+100%).
 More information about mid/side processing is available below.

-With the dual channels version, gain sliders for both channels can be linked together in order to provide a single gain control for both channels.
+With the dual channels version, gain sliders for both channels can also be linked together in order to provide a single gain control for both channels.

 Master Controls